My research examines how discursive, representational, and technological power reshape democracy:

 Working Papers

-- When Style Becomes Substance: The Electoral Effects of Anti-Pluralistic Rhetoric - C.Pereira, Presented at EPSA and APSA, 2024, 2025.
+- Elite Cues and System Legitimacy: How Populism and Technocracy Shape Electoral Competition - C.Pereira, Presented at EPSA and APSA, 2024, 2025.

 Grants